vitorcarra/webscrapping-books/README.md

 This project's purpose is to webscrapping a fake Book Store site created for webscrapping.
 It will take all books available and generate an output.
 The output format can be both csv or json.

-## Requirements

-- python3
-- beautifulsoup4
-- requests

-Why requests lib?
-The site used has no javascript code.
-So requests will be enough.

 ## Deploy

 ```